vijayanandrp/post-to-multiple-pages-facebook-autopost/READ_ME.md

 ### How to use this program ?
 ### fp_config.ini
-1. fill your access token details (https://developers.facebook.com/tools/explorer/)[https://developers.facebook.com/tools/explorer/]
+1. fill your access token details (Facebook developer)[https://developers.facebook.com/tools/explorer/]
 2. image file path
 3. text you want to put on your page
 4. Page ID